rawiriblundell/jsonprint/README.md

 ```

 And the function will also invoke `exit 1`.
 This means that you should use this
-basically immediately after sourcing the library, so that your script fails early.
+basically immediately after sourcing the library, so that your code fails early.

 ### json_gettype()